nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-07-06-luddites-have-no-place-in-the-modern-organisation/index.md

 ---
 title: Luddites have no place in the modern organisation
-description: "Discover why Luddites hinder modern organizations and learn how to foster a culture of agility and innovation.
-Embrace change for a thriving workplace!"
+description: Discover why Luddites hinder modern organizations and learn how to foster a culture of agility and innovation.
+Embrace change for a thriving workplace!
 date: 2020-07-06
 creator: Martin Hinshelwood
 id: "44507"